 Why Quick Fundraising Ideas?

 Oftentimes, individuals and organizations alike need some quick fundraising ideas to get the ball rolling on a longer-term campaign, get through a mid-campaign hump, or for an emergency situation.
 The ideas also need to be engaging enough to get people involved, and quickly.
-That’s why we’ve compiled a list of 25 quick fundraising ideas that are sure to rally people to raise money for charity, and have fun while doing it!
+That’s why we’ve compiled a list of 25 quick fundraising ideas that are sure to rally people to raise money for your nonprofit and have fun while doing it.

 1. Channel Your Inner Master Chef

-A nod to cooking reality TV, try rounding up supporters and foodies around a friendly culinary competition.
-Contestants create their best dishes with a specific ingredient, or other criteria, and people pay to taste and cast their votes.
+A nod to reality TV cooking shows, try rounding up supporters and foodies around a friendly culinary competition.
+Contestants create their best dishes with a specific ingredient or other criteria, and people pay to taste each dish and cast their votes.
+By giving your supporters the option to sign up as a chef or judge you’re appealing to a large audience and providing a fun and unique experience that will help your donor associate your organization with a good time.

 3. Breakfast in Bed